-When it comes to PR online, shortcuts always catch up to you and rarely deliver the results you’re looking for.
+When it comes to digital marketing, shortcuts always catch up to you and rarely deliver the results you’re looking for.
 We’ve written a guide on how to get backlinks in the past, but if you know anything about how to link a website, you know there’s always more to learn.
 And since things are always changing, what you learn today might not still be true tomorrow.

 Here are the best ways to link to a website to build online connections with powerful brands.

 Write a lot — and often.
-Fresh content is what every search engine looks for in a website.
-Updating your blog content frequently will ensure that the search engines will keep noticing you.
-One really good blog that’s between 750 and 1,000 words posted once a week to your site will drive traffic and the longer the article, the more opportunities you have to stuff that article full of keywords.
-Write two to three really awesome, long blogs and you’re even more likely to be the first site asked out to the virtual prom (if that existed, we would imagine it would be thrown by Google, of course).
+Fresh content is what every search engine looks for in a website, and it’s now more important than ever.
+Updating your blog content frequently will ensure that the search engines keep noticing you, and ranking your pages accordingly.
+One really good blog post that’s between 1,500 and 2,500 words posted once a week to your site will help you rank, drive traffic and generate leads/sales.

-The first place to start when improving your SEO and figuring out how to link a website is good keyword research as these are the words you’ll be linking to (it’s called anchor text and we’ll discuss it in more detail later).
+The first place to start when improving your SEO is rock-solid keyword research.
+In many cases these are the words you’ll be linking to (it’s called anchor text and we’ll discuss it in more detail later).